Administration

 Nicole Caldwell, PhD

 Dr. Caldwell has a PhD in special education and has worked with students from ages preschool through high school since 2005.
 She has been a teacher at Bridges Academy Austin since the school opened.
-After teaching core classes full-time at Bridges Academy Austin, she moved into teaching middle/high school social skills after school.
+After teaching core classes full-time at Bridges Academy Austin, she moved into teaching coding and middle/high school social skills after school.
 Dr. Caldwell also teaches graduate courses for future special education teachers and has presented at various conferences.
 Dr. Caldwell loves making learning fun and meaningful through hands-on activities and project-based learning, where students can be creative and develop collaborative problem-solving skills.
 In her spare time, she enjoys photography, reading, hiking, and spending time with her family.

 Mrs. Kjar - Support Teacher

 Mrs. Kjar (AKA "Mrs. Care") earned her bachelor’s degree from the University of Texas at Austin, and she earned her master’s degree from St. Edward’s University.
 She has over 15 years of teaching experience in early childhood education and Spanish.
 She is a kind and patient teacher who brings out the best in children.
-She has been with Bridges Academy Austin in as a primary teacher, Spanish I teacher, support teacher, and substitute since the school opened.
+She has been with Bridges Academy Austin as a primary teacher, Spanish I teacher, support teacher, and substitute since the school opened.
 Students love her.

 Additional teachers and staff include specialists, elective teachers, and administrative staff.
 The qualifications of our faculty and staff are exceptionally high.